Chqmchutdin/Coffee-store/TOR.md

 - Order must be confirmed before order is processed
 - Order must be cancelled before order is processed
 - Order must be refunded before order is processed
-- Delivery fee is calculated from distance
-- Discount is applied before tax
-- Tax is calculated from order total
 - Order status must follow the defined order workflow

 # Constraints - ข้อจำกัด